 - Succeed in your path to becoming a college student, thanks to classroom experiences, career exploration opportunities, and college prep workshops.

-LEADS applicants must be high school juniors with a grade-point average of 3.0 or higher, and who meet any one of the following criteria:
+LEADS is designed for high school juniors with a grade-point average of 3.0 or higher who meet at least one of the following:

 Applications will be reviewed with an emphasis placed on the strength of the students’ high school course schedule, cumulative high school grade-point average, essay, and counselor recommendation.